delfick/simple-aws-lambda-maker/README.rst

 We can then determine if anything will be created or changed by going into that directory and saying::

-  $ salm deploy --dry-run
+  $ salm deploy staging --dry-run

 And then to actually apply those changes::

-  $ salm deploy
+  $ salm deploy staging

+And to do the prod group, do a ``salm deploy prod``